Overview of the Met Office

 As a world leader in providing weather and climate services, we employ more than 1,700 at 60 locations throughout the world.
-We are a Trading Fund within the Department for Business Innovation and Skills, operating on a commercial basis under set targets.
+We are a Trading Fund within the Department for Business, Energy and Industrial Strategy (BEIS), operating on a commercial basis under set targets.
 We are recognised as one of the world's most accurate forecasters, using more than 10 million weather observations a day, an advanced atmospheric model and a high performance supercomputer to create 3,000 tailored forecasts and briefings a day.
 These are delivered to a huge range of customers from the Government, to businesses, the general public, armed forces, and other organisations.

 This includes the Public Weather Service (PWS), which provides forecasts for the public to help them make informed decisions about their day-to-day activities.
 The National Severe Weather Warning Service is also a part of this, providing advance notice of weather which could affect public safety.

 We are now working with the NHS to provide information on how the weather affects hospital admissions and helping them manage workloads.
 We can also help people with certain medical conditions, advising them when the weather could affect their health, helping them to stay healthy and out of hospital.